-I have begun research into the lives of the 37 men hung at Newgate for their crime of Sodomy, this content can be found via the link below.
+I have begun research into the lives of the 37 men hung at Newgate for their crime of Sodomy, this content can be found below. (please scroll down)

 A History of the 37 men hung for Sodomy at Newgate Prison, London

 Dear William, – The awful period is nearly arrived when the offended laws of my country demand the forfeit of my life for the crime I have committed – A crime the most heinous and disgraceful what possessed me.
 I am at a loss to conceive, nor can I attribute it to any thing but the baneful effects of liquor and bad company, which must have rendered me void of every feeling of decency.
 The grave will soon close over me, and my name entirely forgotten.
 But remember from the knowledge we had of each other.
 That I die a sincere penitent for my sins and feel confident that you will drop a tear for one who has disgraced himself as a Christian and a friend.
 Let your prayers be offered up to the Throne of Mercy for that forgiveness which I have anxiously prayed to receive, and when you think of my fate, may it check any growing evil on your part and be the means of rendering you a fit companion for that society I have so much degraded.
 That the almighty may bless you is the sincere prayer of